 HAVE A QUESTION?
 Call/text Karen on 0424 226 490 or email firstname.lastname@example.org

 Fire your imagination and learn all about birth

-Many yoga poses mimic the positions women adopt during labour and birth, such as lunges, squats, forward leaning positions and child pose, so we imagine we’re in labour by holding poses while we breathe slowly and deeply, or rocking the pelvis while exhaling with a low sigh.
+Many yoga poses mimic the positions women adopt during labour and birth, such as lunges, squats, forward leaning positions and child pose, so we imagine we’re in labour by holding poses while we practice our birth breathing.

 This is great practice for labour, and it fires the imagination for women who don’t want to lie on the bed to give birth.

-Karen is a specialist pregnancy yoga and pilates instructor as well as a birth educator and massage therapist.
-She’ll modify your class to suit your stage of pregnancy, level of fitness and to manage any pregnancy discomforts.
-Karen focuses on the individual needs of every woman who attends class, providing a caring and personalised service for each and every woman.
+I’m Karen Shlegeris, a specialist pregnancy yoga and pilates instructor as well as a birth educator, doula and massage therapist.
+I’ll make sure you’re comfortable by modifying your class to suit your stage of pregnancy, level of fitness and to manage any pregnancy discomforts.
+I’m here to care for you and your individual needs, so just let me know how I can help you and I’ll do my best.

 Suitable from about 13 weeks of pregnancy right through until birth.
 You can even start at 39 weeks!